bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

   Moreover, a local increase of activity can indicate some form of specialization or more likely result from faster execution, a decrease could either reflect gained efficiency or lower involvement of non-specific circuits contributing to initial phases of learning, while plasticity could occur even without significant modification of average regional activity level.
   For these reasons, we investigated whole-brain local representational changes using novel multivariate distance between fine-grained patterns evoked through the production of motor sequences, either trained in a single session and consolidated or newly acquired.
   While both consolidated and new sequences were represented in large cortical networks, specific patterns in cortical prefrontal and motor secondary areas as well as dorsolateral striatal and associative cerebellar cortex were heightened by consolidation, while ones in hippocampus and dorsomedial striatum were fading.
-  These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve differentially during the critical phases of skill acquisition and consolidation and thus specify their roles in its support.
+  These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve distinctively during the critical phases of skill acquisition and consolidation and thus specify their roles in supporting the evolution of motor memories.
 ---

 # Introduction {#sec:introduction}

 Animals and humans are able to acquire and automatize new sequences of movements, allowing them to expand and update their repertoire of complex goal-oriented motor actions for long-term use.
-To study the mechanisms underlying this type of procedural memory in humans, a large body of behavioral experiments have used motor sequence learning (MSL) tasks designed to test the ability to perform temporally ordered coordinated movements acquired either implicitly or explicitly and assess their performances at different timescales [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015].
+To study the mechanisms underlying this type of procedural memory in humans, a large body of behavioral experiments has used motor sequence learning (MSL) tasks designed to test the ability to perform temporally ordered coordinated movements acquired either implicitly or explicitly and has assessed their performances at different phases of the acquisition process [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015].
-While the practice of an explicit MSL task leads to substantial within-session improvements in performance, there is now ample evidence indicating that between-session increases, conservation or decreases in performance can also be observed [@landry_effects_2016;@nettersheim_role_2015].
-It is when this offline period includes sleep, that between-session gains are particularly stabilized, whereas performance tends to decay during an equal waking period [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
+While practice of an explicit MSL task leads to substantial within-session execution improvements, there is now ample evidence indicating that between-session maintenance and even increases in performance can be observed after a night of sleep [@landry_effects_2016;@nettersheim_role_2015], while performance tends to decay during an equal waking period [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
 Therefore, it is thought that sleep favors reprocessing of the motor memory trace, thus promoting its consolidation for long-term skill proficiency [see @king_sleeping_2017 for a recent in-depth review].

 Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts have indicated that the MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@dayan_neuroplasticity_2011;@doyon_current_2018].
-In fact, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] are known to occur within the initial training session, as well as the post-learning consolidation phase, the latter being characterized by a "reorganization" of the nervous system structures supporting this type of procedural memory function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
+In fact, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] are known to occur within the initial training session, as well as during the offline consolidation phase, the latter being characterized by a "reorganization" of the nervous system structures supporting this type of procedural memory function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
-More specifically, MSL practice activates a cortical and cerebellar motor network throughout learning but is also assisted by the hippocampus, and striato-frontal associative regions in the fast-learning phase of the initial practice [@albouy_hippocampus_2013].
+More specifically, MSL practice is known to activate a cortical, associative striatal and cerebellar motor network which is assisted by the hippocampus at the beginning of the fast-learning phase [@albouy_hippocampus_2013].
-These support activities decrease when approaching asymptotic behavioral performance, in parallel with an increase in sensorimotor striatum and cerebellar nuclei activations [@doyon_experience-dependent_2002], both conveying the transition to the slow-learning phase.
+When approaching asymptotic behavioral performance after more extended practice,  however, activity within the hippocampus decreases while activity within the sensorimotor striatum and cerebellar nuclei increases [@doyon_experience-dependent_2002], both effects conveying the transition to the slow-learning phase.

 This network further emerges after being stabilized by consolidation and reactivated by further MSL practice extending over multiple days [@lehericy_distinct_2005].

 A critical issue typically overlooked by previous MSL neuroimaging research using GLM-based contrasts is that changes in brain activity may suggest differentially recruited processes, only some of which may be specifically related to plasticity induced by MSL.
-For instance, increases in activity could as well reflect a greater implication of specialized circuits as simply result from the faster motor execution.
+For instance, increases in activity could as well reflect a greater implication of specialized circuits as simply result from the inherent faster execution of the motor task.
-Likewise, activity decreases could either indicate optimization and efficiency gains of specific circuits or reduced recruitment of non-specific networks supporting acquisition.
+Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executiong the task or the reduced recruitment of non-specific networks supporting the acquisition process.
 Therefore, even with the use of control conditions to dissociate sequence-specific and unspecific processes [@orban_multifaceted_2010], the observed large-scale activation differences associated with different learning phases do not provide direct evidence of plasticity related to the processing of a motor sequence-specific representation [@berlot_search_2018].
 Moreover, it is conceivable that these plastic changes may even occur locally, without significant changes in the GLM-based regional activity level.
 Besides, in most studies investigating the consolidation of explicit MSL, these changes are assessed by contrasting brain activity level of novice subjects between their initial training and a delayed practice session, and thus measure not only plasticity for sequence-specific (e.g. optimized chunks) but also task-related expertise (eg. habituation to experimental apparatus, optimized execution strategies, attentional processes).
 The latter is notably observed if subject then practice other sequences, which initial performance are then better than that of the one learned first.

-To address these specificity limitations, Multivariate Pattern Analysis (MVPA) has been employed to evaluate how local patterns of activity are able to stably discriminate between stimuli or evoked memories of the same type over repeated occurrences, allowing to test information-based hypotheses that GLM contrasts cannot inquire [@hebart_deconstructing_2017].
+To address these specificity limitations, Multivariate Pattern Analysis (MVPA) has been proposed to evaluate how local patterns of activity are able to reliably discriminate between stimuli or evoked memories of the same type over repeated occurrences, hence allowing to test information-based hypotheses that GLM contrasts cannot inquire [@hebart_deconstructing_2017].
-In the MSL literature, only a few studies have used such MVPA approach to identify the regions that specialize in processing the representation of motor sequences [@wiestler_skill_2013;@nambu_decoding_2015;@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017], though focusing on later phases of MSL after repeated practice over multiple days.
+In the MSL literature, only a few studies have used such MVPA approach to identify the regions that specialize in processing the representation of learned motor sequences [@wiestler_skill_2013;@nambu_decoding_2015;@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017], although the latter have mainly focused on later phases of MSL after repeated practice over multiple days.
-For instance, in a recent study covering dorsal cerebral cortices only [@wiestler_skill_2013], cross-validated classification accuracy was measured separately on activity patterns evoked by the practice of trained and untrained sets of sequences, showing that training increased the sequence discriminability in a network spanning bilaterally the primary and secondary motor to parietal cortices.
+For instance, in a recent study covering dorsal cerebral cortices only [@wiestler_skill_2013], cross-validated classification accuracy was measured separately on activity patterns evoked by the practice of trained and untrained sets of sequences.
+These authors showed that training increased sequence discriminability in a network spanning bilaterally the primary and secondary motor as well as parietal cortices.
-In another study [@nambu_decoding_2015] that separately analyzed the preparation and execution, the representations of extensively trained sequences were identified in the contralateral dorsal premotor and supplementary motor cortices during preparation, and ispilateral parietal, bilateral premotor and motor cortices as well as cerebellum during execution.
+In another study [@nambu_decoding_2015] that aimed to analyze the preparation and execution of sequential movements, representations of extensively trained sequences were identified in the contralateral dorsal premotor and supplementary motor cortices during preparation, while greater representations related to the execution were found in the parietal cortex ispilaterally,the premotor and motor cortices bilaterally as well as the cerebellum.
-In both studies, the regions carrying sequence-specific representations overlapped only partly with GLM-based measures, illustrating the fact that directly measuring coarser differences between novel and trained sequences evoked activity levels cannot assess if these truly purport sequential information.
+In both studies, the regions carrying sequence-specific representations overlapped only partly with GLM-based measures, hence illustrating the fact that directly measuring coarser differences between novel and trained sequences evoked activity levels cannot assess if these truly purport plasticity for sequential information.
-However, the classification-based measures they used can bias parametric statistical results [@jamalabadi_classification_2016;@allefeld_valid_2015;@combrisson_exceeding_2015;@varoquaux_cross-validation_2017] and are suboptimal to detect representational changes [@walther_reliability_2016].
+However, the classification-based measures they used, could have biased their parametric statistical results by violating normality assumption and theoretical null-distribution [@jamalabadi_classification_2016;@allefeld_valid_2015;@combrisson_exceeding_2015;@varoquaux_cross-validation_2017] and were also shown to be suboptimal in detecting representational changes [@walther_reliability_2016].

-As a part of a larger study, the present experimental manipulation aims to address both the critical issues overlooked by studies investigating the MSL consolidation with GLM-based approach and the limitations of classifier-based MVPA studies.
+As a part of a larger study, the present experimental manipulation aims to address both the critical issues overlooked by studies investigating the consolidation of MSL with GLM-based approach as well as the limitations encountered when using classifier-based MVPA methods.
-Specifically, we adopt a recently developed MVPA approach [@nili_toolbox_2014] that is unbiased and more sensitive to continuous representational changes [@walther_reliability_2016], such that occur in the early stage of MSL consolidation [@albouy_interaction_2013] onto which our focus here is.
+Specifically, we adopted a recently developed MVPA approach [@nili_toolbox_2014] that is unbiased and more sensitive to continuous representational changes [@walther_reliability_2016], such as those that occur in the early stage of MSL consolidation [@albouy_interaction_2013].
-Our experimental manipulation hence allows to isolate sequence-specific plasticity, by extracting patterns evoked by the practice of consolidated and new sequences at the same task expertise level and computing this novel multivariate distance using a searchlight approach over the whole brain, in order to cover cortical and subcortical regions critical to MSL.
+Our experimental manipulation allowed to isolate sequence-specific plasticity, by extracting patterns evoked through practice of both consolidated and new sequences at the same task expertise level and by computing this novel multivariate distance using a searchlight approach over the whole brain, in order to cover cortical and subcortical regions critical to MSL.
-Based on theoretical model [@albouy_hippocampus_2013;@doyon_current_2018] that account for imaging and animal studies, we hypothesized that offline consolidation following training should induce greater sequence-specific cortical and striatal representations, in conjunction with weaker hippocampal-based ones.
+Based on theoretical model [@albouy_hippocampus_2013;@doyon_current_2018] that account for imaging and animal studies, we hypothesized that offline consolidation following training should induce greater cortical and striatal and weaker hippocampal sequence-specific representations.

 # Results {#sec:results}

-To investigate the representations of sequences along the course of learning, subjects (n=18) that learned two finger presses sequences separately in the first two days of the experiment, on the third day, performed a task in which they practiced these two sequences, as well as two new sequences in pseudo-randomly ordered short blocks.
+To investigate the representations sequences along the course of learning, the subjects (n=18) that had learned two finger presses sequences separately in the first two days of the experiment, performed on the third day a task in which they practiced these two sequences, as well as two new sequences in pseudo-randomly ordered short blocks.
 All sequences were executed using their non-dominant hand while functional MRI data was acquired.

 ## Behavioral performance

-New sequences were performed slower ($\beta=.365 , SE=0.047, p<.001$) and less accurately ($\beta=-0.304, SE=0.101,p<.001$) than consolidated one.
+As awaited, new sequences were performed slower ($\beta=.365 , SE=0.047, p<.001$) and less accurately ($\beta=-0.304, SE=0.101,p<.001$) than consolidated one.
-Significant improvement across blocks in term of speed ($\beta=-0.018, SE=0.002, p<.001$) but not of accuracy ($\beta=0.014, SE=0.010, p=0.152$) was observed for new sequences, thus showing an expected learning curve visible in @fig:mvpa_task_groupInt_seq_duration.
+Significant improvement across blocks was observed for new sequences in term of speed ($\beta=-0.018, SE=0.002, p<.001$), thus showing an expected learning curve visible in @fig:mvpa_task_groupInt_seq_duration, but not for accuracy ($\beta=0.014, SE=0.010, p=0.152$) which, ranging discretely from 0 to 5, have limited precision.
-The consolidated sequences, on the contrary, did not show significant changes in speed ($\beta=-0.006, SE=0.005, p=0.192$) nor accuracy ($\beta=-0.006, SE=0.057, p=0.919$), the asymptotic performance being already reached through practice and consolidation.
+The consolidated sequences, on the contrary, did not show significant changes in speed ($\beta=-0.006, SE=0.005, p=0.192$) nor accuracy ($\beta=-0.006, SE=0.057, p=0.919$), the asymptotic performances being already reached through practice and consolidation.

 ![Average and standard deviation of correct sequence durations across the MVPA task blocks.](../../results/behavior/mvpa_task_groupInt_seq_duration.pdf){#fig:mvpa_task_groupInt_seq_duration}

-We also verified that there was no significant difference between consolidated sequences in term of speed ($\beta=0.031, SE=0.026, p=0.234$) and accuracy ($\beta=-0.030, SE=0.111, p=0.789$), and ran a similar verification between new sequences which speed ($\beta=0.025, SE=0.045, p=0.577$) and accuracy ($\beta=-0.245, SE=0.138, p=0.076$) did not differ.
+We also verified that there was no significant difference between the consolidated sequences in term of speed ($\beta=0.031, SE=0.026, p=0.234$) and accuracy ($\beta=-0.030, SE=0.111, p=0.789$), and ran similar verification between the new sequences, which speed ($\beta=0.025, SE=0.045, p=0.577$) and accuracy ($\beta=-0.245, SE=0.138, p=0.076$) did not differ.

 ## A common distributed sequence representation for consolidated and new sequences